bogdanp05/money_maker/README.md

 - allowing me to experiment with all the technologies I want to try out, but don't want to go through tutorial hell

+## Contributing

+See the _Developing_ section for individual subdirectories on how to get started with developing.

+The centralized bug and feature repository for this project is the one provided by Github.

+TODO: Issue template
+TODO: Developer code of conduct